bharathgenji/US-Apartment-Market-Insights/Write_Up.md

 ## 1. What do we know about this dataset?

-The dataset serves as a window into the apartment rental landscape in the USA.
-It provides an amalgamation of attributes that paint a comprehensive picture of rental listings.
-Let's delve deeper into its characteristics:
+The dataset offers a detailed look at the apartment rental market in the USA.
+It combines various attributes, giving us both quantitative and qualitative insights into rental listings.
+Here, we'll explore these characteristics to better understand the information at hand.

 ### 1.1 Data Source and Observations